feizza615/winter-2021-codefest-submissions-bug-busters/README.md

 - [ ] We are a beginner group (only completed CSCI 12700)

 ## Video Walkthrough:
-Here is a walkthrough of our app, StudyTricks:

 <img src='timer.gif' title='walkthrough'/>

 # General Info